Frequently Asked Questions: CAA Site Visitor Application, Activities, and Expectations

 Will I be assigned to programs in my home state?

-No. The CAA's conflict of interest policy indicates that site visitors are not scheduled to participate in visits in their home state or those programs which they attended or were employed.
+No. Site visitors are not scheduled to participate in visits in their home state or those programs which they attended or were employed, as outlined in the Team Composition sections of Chapter XVIX, "Site Visit Planning" of the Accreditation Handbook.

 What if during your 4-year term as a site visitor you enroll in an institution of higher education (i.e., pursue a PhD)?